 To Patricia Patnaude, Constable of the Town of Sweden, County of Oxford, State of Maine,

 GREETINGS: In the name of the State of Maine you are hereby required to notify and warn the inhabitants of the Town of Sweden in said county, qualified by law to vote in Town affairs, to meet at Sweden Town Meeting House, in said Town, on Saturday, the 7th day of November AD 2020, at nine o'clock in the morning, then and there to act on the following Articles, to wit:

+Meeting called to order at 9.15 by Patricia Porter

+Pledge of Allegiance followed

 Article 1.
 To choose a Moderator to preside at said meeting.

+Bill Graham nominated David Frum

+Melanie Eldrich 2nd

+Unanimous vote for David Frum

+Oath Given

 Article 2.
 To see what sum the Town will take from surplus for compensation of the Town Clerk for additional work related to 2 elections during the 2020 pandemic.